NewsLocal News

 TULSA, Okla. — State Superintendent Ryan Walters is stepping down as OK State Superintendent, per an interview with Fox News late Sept.
 24.

-Walters said he will be the CEO of Teacher Freedom Alliance.
+Walters said he is going to be the CEO of Teacher Freedom Alliance.

 Walters resigning?
 2 News Oklahoma looks into claims about State Superintendent